An exact solution method for binary equilibrium problems with compensation and the power market uplift problem

 \section{A binary game: The power market uplift problem}

-In order to illustrate that our approach is advantageous relative to other methods proposed in the literature for finding equilibria in binary games, we adapt the power market example from \cite{Gabriel_2013_DCMLCP}.
-We model a nodal-pricing electricity market, in which a market operator collects bids and offers from all players and seeks to clear the market in a welfare-optimal manner.
-In contrast to the standard implementation of an Independent System Operator (ISO), the market operator in our setting explicitly takes into account the incentives of generators to deviate from the welfare-optimal dispatch schedule.
+As an illustration of the methodology to solve binary games with compensation, we present a stylized model of a nodal-pricing electricity market comprised of generators with binary decision variables, demand units and a network.
+An upper-level player assigns locational marginal prices to maximize short-run market efficiency \citep[cf.][]{Hobbs_2001_Poolco}.
+Second, she disburses compensation payments to align the incentives of generators with the overall (societally most beneficial) outcome.

-After formulating the model, we will compare numerical results under different sets of market rules regarding whether players are allowed to deviate from the schedule announced by the market operator, which players may receive compensation, and whether stakeholders may incur losses.
+In contrast to the standard implementation of an Independent System Operator (ISO), the market operator in our setting explicitly takes into account the incentives of generators to deviate from the welfare-optimal dispatch schedule and assigns compensation payments to ensure that the selected solution is incentive-compatible.
+This is in contrast to the more common market setup, where generators only receive a "no-loss" compensation (guarantee of non-negative profits).